 East Windsor, NJ - 75 minutes from Midtown

-Screaming sounds kind of great right about now.
 An acceptable place to shriek at the top of your lungs is the Field Of Terror, where they have activities like haunted hayrides that involve shooting paintballs at zombies (read: actors struggling to book gigs).
 You know, just the typical Saturday night.
-In case you’re with kids or paintballing is categorically foreign to you, this place also has a flashlight corn maze without any actors popping out and daytime pumpkin patch extravaganzas.
-Buy tickets ahead of time here, they’re not selling them at the door this year.
+In case you’re with kids or paintballing is categorically foreign to you, this place also has a flashlight corn maze (without any actors popping out) and daytime pumpkin patch extravaganzas.
+Buy tickets ahead of time here.

 Pittstown, New Jersey - 85 minutes from Midtown

 Is wine a seasonal activity?
 Probably not - but vineyards still make for a nice day trip.
 If you’re interested in trying wine from New Jersey that’s actually delicious, we highly suggest going to Beneduce Vineyards in Pittstown.
 They have an outdoor seating area where you can try some of their Centerfold pinot noir after walking around their property.
 Beneduce sells some cheese and charcuterie, but you’re also allowed to bring any outside food.
-Also, they host live music on Friday nights between 5pm and 9pm and Sunday from noon to 5pm, but you have to make a reservation beforehand.
+Also, they host live music on Friday nights and Sundays during the day, but you have to make a reservation beforehand.